MarcisGailitis/GCP---Associate-Cloud-Engineer/4 Elastic Google Cloud Infrastructure - Scaling and Automation.md

 Cloud Dataproc is a service for running Apache Spark and Apache Hadoop clusters:

 - Low cost
-- Super fast to start, scale and shut down
+- Super fast to start, scale, and shut down
 - Integrated with GCP
 - Managed service
 - Simple and familiar